CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/APP.1.2 Web browser.txt

 ### 1.2 Objective

-This module describes security requirements for web browsers that are used on client systems, ie on stationary and mobile computers as well as partially on tablets and smartphones.
+This module describes security requirements for web browsers that are used on client systems, ie on stationary and mobile computers as well as partly also on tablets and smartphones.
 Both centrally managed and individual operating environments are considered.

 ### 1.3 Delimitation